 The Bank of Commerce first set up a temporary office in the Town Hall in August of 1902 while it constructed an imposing new structure just north of the Wiarton Echo office.
 Interestingly, this new building was an exact duplicate of a branch at the corner of Bathurst and King Streets in Toronto (which, I think, has since been demolished).
 The bank took possession of its new building in May of 1903.
 Incidentally, it was apparently quite an ordeal to move the bank's large safe from their temporary location at Town Hall to their new abode, but the job was done and business picked up where it had left off.
 In fact, the presence of a second chartered bank in Wiarton finally caused the town's pioneer financial institution, G.W.
 Ames & Co. to close its doors in mid-June after 23 years of operation.
 (Mr. Ames, however, continued to serve Wiarton's financial needs after the closure of his bank.
 He first offered private money for loan, and later acted as an insurance agent and an issuer of bonds and debentures until his retirement in March of 1923.)

-In 1976, a Toronto-Dominion Bank branch also opened on Berford St. It is still open for business today, giving Wiartonians a second option for their banking needs.
+In 1976, a Toronto-Dominion Bank branch also opened on Berford St. It is still in business today, giving Wiartonians a second option for their banking needs.